loic-roux-404/paas-sandbox/README.md

 TO DO
 ------------
+- list a test host file
+- Create consul cluster before vault and unidirectional connect
+- Secure nomad with vault
+- Configure security role

+**Less emergency**
 - nodejs + NVM to build assets (should go on docker python venv)
 - Nomad Simple container management system
 - Link to applications and their artifacts (logs)
 - UI to manage deployments between different environments => auto CI deploy template
 - Vault system with dynamic secret and project protection
 - Vault CA Authority
-- Secure nomad with vault
 - Make app playbook template with nomad job

 Roles used by sub-playbook: